Logical replication

 You can use the ALTER PUBLICATION command to change the definition of a publication.

-The command below changes the delete_publication
+The command below changes the delete_publication publication to publish deletes and updates:

 ALTER PUBLICATION delete_publication SET (publish = 'update, delete');

-The following code adds the authors
+The following code adds the orders table to publication1:

-ALTER PUBLICATION publication1 ADD TABLE authors;
+ALTER PUBLICATION publication1 ADD TABLE orders;

-operations are transactional.
+Both the ADD TABLE and DROP TABLE operations are transactional.
 A table replication only starts or stops after the transaction is committed.

 To remove a publication, call the DROP PUBLICATION command: